 The "Wholesale discount" refers to the Resale (avoided cost) discount that is determined in each state by the applicable commission or agency and is applied to the retail rate to derive the wholesale rate.

-Additional rate structure information can be found in the Statement of Generally Available Terms and Conditions (SGAT), the state specific tariff, your Interconnection or Resale Agreement.
+Additional rate structure information can be found in your Interconnection or Resale Agreement.

 Primary Interexchange Carrier Charge (PICC) is a CenturyLink charge billed to you as CenturyLink's customer of record for providing access to the Interexchange Carrier's (IXC's) network when an IXC has not been designated by you on the end-user's line.

 If you change your end-user's Primary Interexchange Carrier (PIC), CenturyLink will bill you the retail PIC change charge without discount.
 Any change in your end-user's interLATA or IntraLATA PIC must be requested by you on behalf of your end-user, CenturyLink will not accept any changes from anyone other than you on behalf of the end-user.
 Information describing long distance carrier selection is available in the Long Distance Carrier Selection Overview.